spacetimeengineer/mupy/README.md

-I developed this package because I had several things I needed to do that I could not do without it becasue there was never enough time in my lifetime to perform these tasks on my own and now I can theoretically can in this tools current form.
+I developed this package because I had several things I was tring to do which I could not do without it becasue there wouldnt be enough time in my lifetime to perform these tasks on my own using conventional methods and now I have a chance.
 I could never easily explain or justify my reasons for the form or scope this project took but I can say that I was trying to solve several difficult problems at once relating to innovation and scaling and this was the natural solution which presented itself through many iterations of goals, requirments, constraints and execution.
 Throughout this process of development the questions changed and the minset changed and the scope changed as well and so it was always difficult to give a strait anwser as to why anything was done the way it was but I hope if you use it mupy you will begin to understand and perhaps you can help make it better.

 I wanted to prove there was a better waay to build things but this system is limited and unoptimized but it still works great but I need people to belive that if I could build this then we could build anything.
 I whole heartedly belive that someone now or someone has developed or will develop a similar technology because they utlimatly would of encoutered similar problems as I in manufacturing and evelopment.
 Ultimatly we want to reduce time money energy and risk.